gido/adHTMLWrapperSlotPlugin/README.md

 ## Usage

 Let's take an example to explain what this plugin does: you are tasked with creating an e-commerce site with Apostrophe.
-After finishing the site you need to explain to the user how to create a product.
+After finishing the site you need to explain to the client how to create a product.
 A product consists of a title, a description, a few pictures and yet more text.

 You probably know that you can't encapsulate this product slot and nest all those Apostrophe slots inside, complete with wrapping divs